What happens when everyone in the room is a valedictorian?

 Here are some of the best moments from their visit.

+Long Island valedictorian who will attend Yale in the Fall at Newsday in Melville on May 22, 2018.

+Long Island valedictorians who will attend Columbia University in the Fall at Newsday in Melville on May 22, 2018.

-Long Island valedictorian who will attend LIU in the Fall at Newsday in Melville on May 22, 2018.
+Long Island valedictorian who will attend Yale in the Fall at Newsday in Melville on May 22, 2018.

 Long Island valedictorians who will attend MIT in the Fall at Newsday in Melville on May 22, 2018.